NeuroTechX/EDU_Plugin/README.md

 - Repo name
 - A list of comma separated page ids on which to apply the plugin

+It is also possible to add the content to a post using the following shortcode: [github_readme]

+### MeetupEventPlugin

+The MeetupEventPlugin set the content of a post (post or page) to a list of Meetup events.

+The parameters that must be set from the settings page are:
+- API key
+- Event groups
+- A list of comma separated page ids on which to apply the plugin

+It is also possible to add the content to a post using the following shortcode: [meetup_events class="foo"] where class will set the class of the div that wraps each items of the list of events.

+### EventbriteEventPlugin

+The EventbriteEventPlugin set the content of a post (post or page) to a list of Eventbrite events.

+The parameters that must be set from the settings page are:
+- API key
+- A list of comma separated organizer ids to get the events from
+- A list of comma separated page ids on which to apply the plugin

+It is also possible to add the content to a post using the following shortcode: [eventbrite_events class="foo"] where class will set the class of the div that wraps each items of the list of events.

 # Resources
 Some useful resources to write plugins: